library(igraph)

 Several packages provide methods for analyzing two-mode networks directly, without first projecting them into one-mode structures.
 In particular, the tnet and bipartite packages extend familiar one-mode concepts (such as clustering or centrality) to bipartite settings.

-For example, recall that the standard (one-mode) clustering coefficient is based on counting triangles, i.e. closed triplets of nodes.
+For example, recall that the standard clustering coefficient is based on counting triangles, i.e. closed triplets of nodes.
 However, triangles cannot exist in a two-mode network because ties only occur between the two distinct node sets (e.g., women \(\leftrightarrow\) events), not within them.
 This means the usual definition of transitivity must be adapted (Opsahl 2013).

-If we naively apply igraph’s transitivity function to the bipartite graph, it will return zero (or undefined local values), precisely because triangles are structurally impossible:
+If we naively apply igraph’s transitivity function to the bipartite graph, it will return zero or undefined local values, precisely because triangles are structurally impossible.

 transitivity(southern_women)[1] 0